MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/post-publish/app-growth/gain-traction.md

 ---
 # Gain traction for your collaborative app in the market

-In the Traction stage, you’ll want to gain mindshare for your collaborative app among top customers.
-You'll build readiness to scale adoption and growth, and start realizing return on investment.
+In the Traction stage, you want to gain mindshare for your collaborative app among top customers.
+You build readiness to scale adoption and growth, and start realizing return on investment.
 Here are the various initiatives and growth levers at your disposal:

 ## What should you do during the Traction stage?